May 9, 2020

-Before I begin, what makes for a great mind mapping software is all about your requirements.
+Before I begin, what makes for a great mind mapping app is all about your requirements.
 Therefore, do a little bit of research on the pros and cons of any given program before you run your credit card.
 A general rule of the thumb is to use a program with simple UI, easy workflow and feasibility to optimize your project management skills.

 Canva is more like an amalgamation of art, creativity and project management.
 As a free plan user, you will get 1Gb cloud storage by default, extensive drag and drop functionality for creating images and a collection of 8,000 visual pieces.